Today marks 50 days until Christmas! In celebration I thought that I would share 50 Christmas activities for your Christmas bucket list.

 > Plan your Christmas menus – Christmas is not just one day, plan special treats for the whole season.
 Get out all those Christmas cookery books and make a list of everything you would like to make this year.

 > Plan your Christmas TV – buy that Christmas TV magazine, sit down with a cuppa and get highlighting.
 It’s the only way to not miss things.
-See a list of my favourite Christmas specials here.
+See my 40 Christmas TV picks for 2019 here and a list of my favourite Christmas specials here.

 > Have a Christmas shopping day – plan a day out with someone you love to hit the shops.